10 Tips to Keep Your Organic Lawn Healthy

 This is the best thing you can do for your soil.
 Good, tested compost is full of beneficial biology and organic matter.
 If your soil is poor and compacted, core aerate first, spread seed, and top dress with compost.
 Compost is difficult to spread, but the results are phenomenal.
 Compost tea is easier to apply and is full of biology, but it is not readily available to the homeowner at the present time.

 7. Do not use pesticides to kill grubs.

-Pesticides are not particularly selective and you may be killing beneficial microbial life that feed on the grubs.
+Pesticides are not particularly selective, and you may be killing beneficial microbial life that feeds on the grubs.
 A healthy lawn should be able to support up to twelve grubs per square foot.
 In most cases, simply reseed the area.
 Compost and compost tea are helpful.
 If the problem persists, use beneficial nematodes, natural predators of the soil that feed on grubs.

 8. A few dandelions add a nice color contrast.

 Learn to live with a few weeds or wild herbs.
 Monocultures are not generally a natural state of affairs in the landscape.
 Trying to maintain such an unnatural environment invites problems.
 It requires a great deal of management to achieve the golf course look.
 Improving the soil, particularly adding calcium, will diminish the presence of most weeds.
 Dandelions are not annual and last several years.
 However, they fade in the hot weather.
 You can pull them by hand, kill them with vinegar, or use a specialized propane heater to kill the roots.

 Some people apply lime every year, whether the soil needs it or not.
 In our soils, application of limestone is often helpful but not always required.
 Do a soil test, or check the pH to see how much, if any is needed.
 If the pH is too high, soil biology and roots have a hard time surviving.